SteffanDonal/BeatSaber-Claws/README.md

 Custom mod for Beat Saber that shortens sabers from 100cm to 30cm.

+Thanks to [ragesaq](https://twitch.tv/ragesaq) for giving me the original mod and idea for this gamemode!

 ## How to Play

 1. [Install this mod](https://www.modsaber.org/mod/claws).